top of page

 From Fishing Village to Tourist Destination

 The history of Carvoeiro town is ancient.
 Insignificantly founded in fishing, it has survived Portugal's border sticking on the rugged coastline of the Algarve.
-Unlike most coastal cities, Carvoeiro's foundation lies in the presence of insects, bringing vitality to previously abandoned areas, and potentially serving as a fishing colony.
-Carvoeiro originates from the Portuguese Carvoeiro, which means 'charcoal burner' The great oak forests in the area provided an ample supply of charcoal for trade and export activities, which passed the association with fishing and marine activities over the years as a non-busy centre of local fishermen.
+Unlike most coastal cities, Carvoeiro's foundation is rooted in the presence of insects, which bring vitality to previously abandoned areas and potentially serve as a fishing colony.
+Carvoeiro originates from the Portuguese Carvoeiro, which means 'charcoal burner'.
+The great oak forests in the area provided an ample supply of charcoal for trade and export activities, which led to the association of Carvoeiro with fishing and marine activities over the years, as a non-busy centre for local fishermen.

 Later, the arrival of new technologies and international trade routes in the 19th century added another layer of association with the sea for Carvoeiro.
-The linking of Carvoeiro to Lagoa in the early years of the 20th century provided much-improved accessibility by way of a road, laying the foundation for a future development that would transform the community into a tourist hotspot.
+The linking of Carvoeiro to Lagoa in the early 20th century provided much-improved road access, laying the foundation for future development that would transform the community into a tourist hotspot.

 Carvoeiro’s Growth and Appeal